tindrew/godot/README.md

 ### Binary downloads

 Official binaries for the Redot editor and the export templates will be found [on the Redot website](https://redotengine.org/download) once it's set up.
-They can be downloaded from the Action Artifacts summaries until then, though be warned that early test builds downloaded therein may be incomplete or buggy.

 ### Compiling from source